menu

 Brown introduces the C4 Model as “an ‘abstraction-first’ approach to diagramming software architecture.”
 It prescribes “a set of hierarchical abstractions and a set of corresponding hierarchical diagrams.”
 These four prescribed levels of abstraction are Context, Container, Component, Code (hence C4).

 The link above describes these abstractions and gives examples for each (“In the C4 model, a container represents an application or a data store”.
 Examples of “containers” in C4 include “Mobile apps”, “Databases”, and “File systems”).
-When modeling with C4, the modeler is supposed to map their own resources to one of these four abstractions.
+When modeling with C4, the modeler should map their resources to one of these four abstractions.

 The C4 model is also top-down; it suggests that Context diagrams (the highest level) is a good starting point for diagramming as it allows the viewer to see the big picture.